Super Sunday (British TV programme): Television contract

 Although Sky lost its monopoly on broadcasting the Premier League from the 2007–08 season, with Setanta Sports winning 46 games as a result of a European Commission recommendation, Sky retained the rights to all 4 pm kick-offs as part of their renewed £1.4 billion contract.
 The former Setanta rights were passed on to ESPN from the 2009–10 season, typically showing Saturday evening games.

 From the 2010–11 to the 2012–13 seasons, Sky had the vast majority of live Sunday Premier League fixtures, in addition to Saturday lunchtime kick-offs, Monday night games and exclusive rights to midweek fixtures.
 ESPN could show 23 live matches for each season of which 18 must be shown on a Saturday evening.

 From the 2013–14 to the 2015–16 seasons, Sky have the rights to broadcast 116 matches each season, which are broadcast on Sundays, Saturday evenings and Monday nights.
 BT Sport broadcast 38 matches each season, the majority of which are on Saturday lunchtime, midweek and bank holidays.

 From 2016 Sky will show 126 live matches.
 Fridays at 7.45/8.00 pm, Saturdays at 12.30 pm, Sundays at 1.30 pm and 4 pm and Mondays at 8 pm, as well as any and all bank holiday fixtures.
-Sky Sports Friday Night and Monday Night Football programmes will be sponsored by bet365, with Renault sponsoring the Saturday and Sunday broadcasts.

-For the first time in the 2022–23 season when Renault's contract expired the program did not have a sponsor and is yet to enter talks with a new sponsor.